magnalite/Everest2D/README.md

 2D RPG running the everest engine.

-To use compile into a roblox model using compile.lua, dropt the created model into roblox then move "Everest2D" to starterGui and "Everest2DServer" to ServerScriptService.
+To use compile into a roblox model using compile.lua (credit to digpoe), dropt the created model into roblox then move "Everest2D" to starterGui and "Everest2DServer" to ServerScriptService.